Close Menu

 OUR LAW FIRM CAN HELP YOU WIN YOUR COPD BENEFITS

-As you can see, proving COPD is not easy to do.
-If you cannot work due to COPD, then Cannon Disability Law can help you apply for SSD and SSI benefits.
+As you can see, proving disabling COPD is not easy to do.
+If you cannot work due to COPD, then our SSD law firm can help you apply for SSDI and SSI benefits.
 We can also help you appeal an SSA denial.
 Additionally, we will represent you in court at your Social Security hearing.
-We will also help you be a good witness in your case.
+We will also prepare you to testify.

-Moreover, your ability to receive Medicaid and Medicare depends upon whether or not you are successful in winning your SSDI and SSI claim.
+Moreover, your ability to receive Medicaid benefits and Medicare depends upon the success of your SSDI and SSI claim.
 You are going to need health insurance to care for your COPD.
-Find out more information about Medicare benefits.
+Find out about Medicare benefits.

 THE VOCATIONAL EXPERT AT YOUR COPD HEARING

-If your COPD does not meet or equal the above listing, then your RFC becomes important at your hearing.
-Find out more about your residual functional capacity.
-If you appear at a Social Security hearing before a judge, then a VE may testify at your hearing.
+If your COPD does not meet or equal the listing under step three, then your RFC becomes important at your hearing.
+Learn about your residual functional capacity.
+If you appear at a Social Security hearing before a judge, then a VE might testify at your hearing.

 At the hearing, the ALJ asks questions of the VE.
 Then, the VE testifies if you can work with the physical or mental issues found by the ALJ.
 Likewise, your attorney also asks questions of the VE.
-That question is also based upon your testimony and your medical conditions.
+Those question are based upon your testimony and your medical conditions.

-At our law firm, we have the legal experience you need to question the VE.
-While your testimony and medical records are crucial to proving your COPD prevents you from working, you may want to have an attorney on your side.
-It is helpful, because the burden to prove that the SSA should pay you benefits is on you.
+At our law firm, we have the legal experience to question the VE.
+While your testimony and medical records are crucial to proving your COPD prevents you from working, you still need an attorney on your side.
+It is important, because the burden to prove the SSA should pay you benefits is on you.
 Therefore, you may need an attorney to question the VE.
-Learn more about proving you deserve SSD benefits.
+Learn about proving you deserve SSD benefits.

 THE MEDICAL EXPERT CAN TESTIFY ABOUT COPD